What CDM is doing to prevent the spread of COVID-19 on campus.

 CDM staff and faculty and GNW staff have been working hard to implement new processes and measures to keep everyone safe on campus.
 The health and well-being of students, staff and faculty is paramount.
 Read our full COVID-19 Safety Plan.

 All activities that can be carried out remotely should be undertaken remotely to the greatest extent to which this is possible.
-The CDM follows SFU's COVID-19 Impact Scale to help guide on-campus activity, depending on the current rating.
+The CDM follows SFU's four-stage Campus Recovery Plan to help guide on-campus activity, depending on the current rating.

 Note: Any students arriving from outside of Canada (regardless if they are living on campus or not) need to do a mandatory 14-day isolation.
 For more information, read SFU's Self-Isolation Guide for International Students.